 - Always be aware that you are a potential victim of crime.
-Stay alert and attuned to people and circumstances around you - Do not leave your property (backpacks, textbooks, jackets, keys, etc.) unattended or attach personal ID information to your car keys.
-Theft is the number one crime on all college campuses - Know the locations of Emergency Phones and Call Boxes on campus - Pre-program emergency numbers into your cell phone
+Stay alert and attuned to people and circumstances around you. - Do not leave your property (backpacks, textbooks, jackets, keys, etc.) unattended or attach personal ID information to your car keys.
+Theft is the number one crime on all College campuses. - Know the locations of Emergency Phones and Call Boxes on campus. - Pre-program emergency numbers into your cell phone.

-Campus Safety - (908) 231-8800 (Branchburg and Bridgewater campuses)
+Department of Campus Safety - 908-231-8800

-Branchburg Police - (908) 526-3830 (for main campus)
+Branchburg Police - 908-526-3830 (for main campus)

-Bridgewater Police - (908) 722-4111 (for RVCC @ Bridgewater)
+Bridgewater Police - 908-722-4111 (former RVCC @ Bridgewater campus)